Reward credit cards allow you to earn points while you spend, with benefits such as free flights, gifts, cashback and other rewards

 Use your points:

 Make certain you actually use the points you build up.
 Saving up for a large reward is one route to go down, but only if the conditions of your rewards credit card allow for this.
 Some schemes impose an expiry date on your points, so if they are not used within a certain time, they will be lost.
 Make sure you know if your scheme does this, and if so, make a note of when you must start thinking of redeeming them.

 Pay off your balance each month:

 This is a must, not just for rewards credit cards, but for any credit card.
 The interest charges that kick in on any unpaid part of your debt will go a long way towards canceling out the benefit of any reward points you may have earned in the previous month.
 In most cases, you will simply be out of pocket.
-Whilst this may be unavoidable if you have had to make certain essential purchases that bust the budget for that month, it is very silly if it has come about because you have been reckless for any reason.
+Whilst this may be unavoidable if you have had to make certain essential purchases that bust the budget for that month, it’s silly if it’s come about because you have been reckless.

 This is essential with rewards credit cards, as you will need to know exactly how they operate to take full advantage.
 For example, is there a stipulation that your points are nullified if you are considered in default because you fail to pay your minimum payment amount in time?

 Be aware that you will not be awarded any points for either of these transactions.
 Moreover, balance transfers, whilst allowing for a lower interest rate, will attract a balance transfer fee, and cash withdrawals will be charged at a higher rate of interest that will activate the moment your cash leaves the ATM.
 Rewards credit cards are therefore the wrong card to transfer a balance to, unless you are prepared to clear the rewards credit card balance first and cease making any more purchases on it.

 Is it worth getting a Credit Card with a Rewards Program?